risingwavelabs/risingwave-docs-legacy/docs/guides/risingwave-as-postgres-fdw.md

 slug: /risingwave-as-postgres-fdw
 ---

-Postgres's FDW (Foreign Data Wrapper) allows you to directly virtualize data stored in an external database as a local external table, also known as a foreign table.
-This tutorial will demonstrate how to interact between Postgres (PostgreSQL) and RisingWave.
-In this example, RisingWave will use CDC (Change Data Capture) to extract data from Postgres, analyze it using a Materialized View, then Postgres will directly retrieve the computation results stored in RisingWave.
+A foreign data wrapper in PostgreSQL allows you to directly virtualize data stored in an external database as a local external table, also known as a foreign table.
+This tutorial will demonstrate how to interact between PostgreSQL and RisingWave.
+In this example, RisingWave will use CDC (Change Data Capture) to extract data from PostgreSQL, analyze it using a materialized view, then PostgreSQL will directly retrieve the computation results stored in RisingWave.

 :::note Beta Feature
-The RisingWave's support as a Postgres' FDW is currently in Beta.
+RisingWave serving as a foreigh data wrapper of PostgreSQL is currently in Beta.
 Please contact us if you encounter any issues or have feedback.
 :::

+## Prerequisites

+The following demo needs to be completed under two `psql` connections.
+One connection links to Postgres, providing the source data for analysis and obtaining the analysis results from RisingWave.
+In our demo, the command to connect to Postgres is `psql -h localhost -p 5432 -d myd -U postgresuser`, with the password being `postgrespw`.
+The other connection links to RisingWave to establish a job for analyzing the data.
+In our demo, the command to connect to RisingWave is `psql -h localhost -p 4566 -d dev -U root`, with no password required.
+You can choose to exit from `psql` and log in to the other database when you need to operate in another database.
+Alternatively, you can use `tmux` to open two terminals simultaneously, connecting to the respective databases with `psql`.

+- The Postgres used supports the `postgres_fdw` extension.

+- Both Postgres and RisingWave are accessible from each other.

+- Both of the users in Postgres (`postgresuser` in this demo) and in RisingWave (`root` in this demo) have the necessary permissions to create tables and materialized views.

 ## Prepare data in Postgres